lukephills/sikky/README.md

 ## Code coverage

+The library is set up to integrate with [`Coveralls.io`](https://coveralls.io/), and are using [`Istanbul`](https://github.com/gotwarlost/istanbul) and the
-`Istanbul` are used to generate the coverage report.
+[`rollup-plugin-coverage`](https://gitlab.com/kflash/rollup-plugin-coverage) plugin to generate coverage report.

 ## Server testing

-Server testing is done with `Mocha + Chai`, and is also integrated with the `VSCode`.
+Server testing is done with `Mocha + Chai`.
+The server tests can be run fromt the command line - `npm run test:node` -, or within the `VSCode editor`.

 ## Android and iOS

 This boilerplate is tested against Travis CI configured to run `Android` with `SDK version android-19 - 23`.
 It's not tested with `iOS`.
 But the conlusion is that this works just fine.

+## Browser tests

+Browser testing are done with Karma as the test runner.
+Rollup pre-processor are used together with `Bublé`.